emillub/IT2810_Webutvikling/README.md

 ### Running on the VM
 The project is hosted on a web server on our Virtual Machine (VM).
 To access it:
+- You need to be connected to Eduroam on Campus
 - Go to: [http://it2810-16.idi.ntnu.no/project1/](http://it2810-16.idi.ntnu.no/project1/)

 ## Project Pages and Storage Usage